samuelwilliams413/samuelwilliams413.github.io/TG/Players.md

 ## Two Handed Spears

 Two handed spears function differently from normal 2 handed weapons.
-When using a two handed spear you do not add +2 to any dice rolled with them.
 Instead, when standing behind an ally you may attack an enemy immediately in front of that ally.

 # Miscellaneous